 Getting Technical

 The Computing Ecosystem Supply Chain Technical Committee (CESTC) will focus on mitigating the impediments to enhance the ease of onboarding trusted data, chaining it together, and delivering it to trusted partners.
-The CESTC recognizes the need to address these challenges to unlock the full potential of the distributed ledgers.
 By mitigating impediments associated with data quality, partner onboarding, and intelligible data parsing, the committee aims to streamline the process of data sharing, ensuring a scalable and efficient ecosystem for all participants.
 The uses cases that improve ecosystem operations and aid in provisioning new services for customers require a distributed data collaboration tool.

 Distributed Ledger Solution Strengths: